Filipinos in Austria: Other festivals

 Each Filipino association usually organizes their own festivals/get-togethers in addition to the other bigger Filipino festivals.
-As stated above, these organizations can focus on an religious aspect or an ethno-linguistic aspect of the Philippines and its culture.
+As stated above, these organizations can focus on a religious aspect or an ethno-linguistic aspect of the Philippines and its culture.
 Sometimes there are also regional, nationwide, or international Filipino pageants being held.

 Filipino heritage and identity of Filipino Austrians

 In contrast to the knowledge about experiences of 2nd and 3rd generation Filipinos with completely Filipino heritage, not much is yet known about mixed-race Filipino Austrians.

-According to the Philippine Sociologial Review, most 2nd and 3rd generation Filipino Austrians see themselves more as Austrians rather than Filipinos and speak German fluently, in contrast to some 1st generation Filipino immigrants.
+According to the Philippine Sociological Review, most 2nd and 3rd generation Filipino Austrians see themselves more as Austrians rather than Filipinos and speak German fluently, in contrast to some 1st generation Filipino immigrants.
 While there is a clear awareness of their Filipino roots, many of those Filipino Austrians prefer embracing their "Austrianess" because of perceived problematic social dynamics within the Filipino community in Austria and abroad and their apparent lack of personal freedom in the Filipino value system.
-It has to be noted, however, that those standpoints represent only a fraction of the 2nd and 3rd generation of Filipino Austrians.
+However, those standpoints represent only a fraction of the 2nd and 3rd generation of Filipino Austrians.

 The Center of Filipino and Austrian culture and language (Sentro ng Kultura at Wika ng Austria at Pilipinas or Zentrum für österreichische und philippinische Kultur und Sprache), which is an organization led by voluntary members of the Filipino Austrian community, has published in February 2022 "Common Diversities junge Filipin@s im deutschsprachigen Raum".
 It is the first book written by and about second and third-generation Filipinos in German-speaking countries in German and English.
-It is a collage of the young authors’ personal insights supported by their research and scientific method analysis on why their parent(s) migrated and what role does culture play in their identity formation.
+It is a collage of the young authors' personal insights supported by their research and scientific method analysis on why their parent(s) migrated and what role does culture play in their identity formation.